Zeid Hamdan: Career

 In May 2021, Zeid set up a music label “Beyt Music SAS “ which took its first project- curate and produce an event for the Arab World Institute in Paris.
-The event happened online on 21 June due to the ongoing covid pandemic.
+The event happened online on 21 June due to the ongoing Covid pandemic.

-In june 2021, Zeid Hamdan wrote the additional score of the movie “Costa Brava” by Mounia Akl which includes a hit track sang by Nadine Labaki called “Beirut Hobbi" which was awarded at Cinemed festival in Montpellier.
+In June 2021, Zeid Hamdan wrote the additional score of the movie “Costa Brava” by Mounia Akl which includes a hit track sung by Nadine Labaki called “Beirut Hobbi" which was awarded at Cinemed festival in Montpellier.

 In June 2021 Zeid was invited to perform at an event called “Mix Ta Race” hosted by Jeremie Fontaine.
-He met there with the musicians of the French band Arat Kilo, he was invited later by 2 of Arat Kilo's members Fabien Girard and Samuel Hirsh to perform for a serie of shows called “Live mag”.
+He met there with the musicians of the French band Arat Kilo.
+Later he was invited by 2 of Arat Kilo's members Fabien Girard and Samuel Hirsh to perform for a series of shows called “Live mag”.

-In June 2021 Lynn Adib and Zeid hamdan were invited to perform in Geneva with the contemporary ensemble from the “Haute école de musique“ and the Diwan ensemble.
+In June 2021 Lynn Adib and Zeid Hamdan were invited to perform in Geneva with the contemporary ensemble from the “Haute école de musique“ and the Diwan ensemble.
 The show was called “Shawati” and was produced by the company “Ensemble Vide“.
 It was the second edition of the show.
 A third edition was later booked at the Ella Fitzgerald stage in Summer 2022.

-In november 2021 Zeid started performing with Abaya Road.
+In November 2021 Zeid started performing with Abaya Road.
 The repertoire consisted of remixes of Arabic and Turkish classics such as “Ana Be3chak El Bahr“, “Ah Ya Zein, “Saat Saat“ and “Ayrouni Bik”.
-Zeid releases tracks every now and then on his SoundCloud, and performs occasionally.